Reconstructing the Invisible Fraction of Semi-visible Jets in ISR-Boosted Events via Neural Network Regression: Datasets

 \subsubsection{Algorithm training samples}

 The training samples consider a \ZPrime boson produced via an $s$-channel process, decaying into a pair of dark quarks, $\chi$, i.e.,\ $Z' \to \chi\bar\chi$.
 The details of the model can be found in ref.~\cite{CMS:2021ResonantDarkMatter}.
 Since this work studies the case with an energetic ISR object, we require at least one ISR photon at the generation level.
 Processes with an additional parton are also included.
 The signal grid spans across \ZPrime mass and \rinv, summarized in Table~\ref{tab:signal_parameters}, together with other important model parameters.
 Each signal point contains 100k events.
+The benchmark grid is chosen to cover the main parameter dependence relevant for the photon-associated SVJ topology.
+The \ZPrime mass range defines the main high-mass training region, while the \rinv scan from $0.1$ to $0.9$ covers the semi-visible regime between the mostly visible and mostly invisible limits.
+The other dark-sector parameters define the nominal Hidden Valley configuration used for training, with variations studied separately in Sec.~\ref{sec:impact}.
+The Hidden Valley sector is configured with $N_C^{\rm dark}=2$ and $N_F^{\rm dark}=2$.
+The degenerate choice $m_{\pi_D}=m_{\rho_D}=20$\GeV\ is treated as a simplified generator-level benchmark rather than a full dark-hadron spectroscopy model.